Eddie Adams (photographer)

 Edward Thomas Adams (June 12, 1933 – September 19, 2004) was an American photographer and photojournalist noted for portraits of celebrities and politicians and for coverage of 13 wars.
-He is best known for his photograph of the summary execution of Nguyễn Văn Lém, a Viet Cong prisoner, for which he won the Pulitzer Prize for Spot News Photography in 1969.
-Adams was a resident of Bogota, New Jersey.
+He is best known for his photograph of the execution of Nguyễn Văn Lém, a Viet Cong prisoner of war, for which he won the Pulitzer Prize for Spot News Photography in 1969.
+Adams was a longtime resident of Bogota, New Jersey.

 Early life

 Edward Thomas Adams was born on June 12, 1933, in New Kensington, Pennsylvania.

 Career

 Early

-Adams joined the United States Marine Corps in 1951 during the Korean War as a combat photographer.
+Adams joined the United States Marine Corps in 1951, during the Korean War as a combat photographer.
 One of his assignments was to photograph the entire Demilitarized Zone from end to end immediately following the war.
-This took him over a month to complete.
+This took him more than a month to complete.